shentufoundation/testnet/README.md

 Currently `certikcli` runs on Linux x64 only.

 ### Create Test Accounts

+Make sure you have configured the CLI tool properly as described in the above section.

 To use the `CertiK Chain` and do transactions on the chain, one need to first create a chain account and then populate it with test tokens.